 Programs for College Students and the Community

-If you wish to enroll only in Special Session, Extension or regular quarter courses available through the Open University program of Continuing and International Education, you are not required to file a formal application for admission to the university or to file transcripts.
+If you wish to enroll only in Special Session, Extension or regular quarter courses available through the Open University program, you are not required to file a formal application for admission to the university or to file transcripts.

 The Open University program allows for enrollment in individual Cal State East Bay undergraduate and graduate classes, on a space-available basis, without the formal University admission process.
 Registration is easy and the fees are assessed per unit, whether you are a California resident or out-of-state or international visitor.
 Visit the Open University web site for more information including enrollment fees, deadlines and application instructions.